campworkcoeman/campworkcoeman.org/get-involved/citizens-of-shawtown/index.md

 of the group attended Workcoeman as youth or as adults, and some even served on the camp staff.

+> %list-group%
+> <a href="https://www.facebook.com/CitizensOfShawtown/" class="list-group-item">Follow the Citizens of Shawtown on Facebook</a>

 ## What we do...

 The purpose of the Citizens of Shawtown is to organize and complete projects at